Archives in Non-Fiction Cinema

 Session 3: Counter-archives (queer, feminist, BPOC approaches to archiving).

 Session 4: Using personal and family archives (approaches to using personal archives, diary films, family stories to interrogate broader histories)

 Session 5: Practical applications of archival use (methods of archive research, access, licensing and the law)

 Image: Specialised Technique (2018).
 Courtesy of the artist and BFI National Archive.

-We are able to offer two bursary places for this course for students from low-income backgrounds, or those who are currently experiencing financial difficulties or are otherwise unable to pay the course fee.
-If you would like to be considered for one of two available free places on this course, please write to email@example.com.
+Two bursary places are available for this course for students from low-income backgrounds, those who are currently experiencing financial difficulties, or are otherwise unable to pay the fee.
+To be considered for one of the free places, please email firstname.lastname@example.org

 Onyeka Igwe is an artist and researcher working between cinema and installation, born and based in London, UK.
 In her non-fiction video work, Onyeka uses dance, voice, archives, sound design and text to create structural ‘figure-of-eights’, a format that exposes a multiplicity of narratives.
 Her works have been shown at the Institute of Contemporary Arts, London, LUX, Berlin Biennale, and the London, Rotterdam International, Essay and Smithsonian African American film festivals.
 She has exhibited at articule, Montreal, Trinity Square Video, Toronto, Jerwood Space, London and The Showroom, London.

 She was awarded the New Cinema Award at Berwick Film and Media Arts Festival 2019 and the 2020 Arts Foundation Fellowship Award for Experimental Film.